What we know and don't know about the Senate impeachment trial - KTVZ

 How will evidence be handled?

-All the evidence sent over by the House of Representatives from the impeachment inquiry will be considered at the trial.
+The resolution does not automatically admit the House's evidence that has been submitted to the Senate, and instead allows for a vote on whether the evidence should be admitted for the trial.
+A Senate GOP leadership aide said the evidence in the Clinton trial was different from the House's in this case, because it came from a federal grand-jury process, and not the impeachment inquiry where Republicans say the President was denied due process.

 For any new evidence that surfaces to be admitted and presented during the trial, 51 senators would have to vote to approve it.
-But if any senator or Trump’s legal team objects — Chief Justice John Roberts could either rule on it or punt it back to have senators vote to decide.
+But if any senator or Trump's legal team objects -- Roberts could either rule on it or punt it back to have senators vote to decide.
 Senators could also overrule the chief justice.

 Most Senate Democrats appear to be unified on wanting to include any new pertinent evidence or materials about the President's dealings in Ukraine that emerge after the start of the trial.
 On the other side, many Senate Republicans have said they don't want to consider new evidence and blame the House for not conducting a complete investigation before impeaching Trump.

-Note: UPDATE: This story has been updated after CNN reported the contents of McConnell's proposed rules for the trial.